 A. The minimum completion time for the program is 27 months.
 Since all courses are self-paced, the number of weeks necessary to complete a course may vary considerably based on the amount of time per week a student devotes to study, as well as the professional experience of the student.
 Students are officially enrolled in one course at a time.
 Students may not complete the first course in less than one and a half months from the date of initial enrollment.
-For example, a student who enrolled on January 1st could submit three courses by May 15th or four courses by July 1st, etc.)

-The average completion time of the program is approximately 48 months.
-All degree requirements must be satisfied within seven years from the date of initial enrollment.
+For example, a student who enrolled on January 1st could submit three courses by May 15th or four courses by July 1st, etc.) All degree requirements must be satisfied within seven years from the date of initial enrollment.

-Q. Will I be required to attend seminars, lectures, or other classroom instruction?
+Q. Will I be required to attend seminars or other classroom instruction?